 to the Independence Square, the ground zero for Ukrainian protests which began last year, have prompted Russian legislators to look into tighter regulation of the industry.

 State Duma deputy Oleg Mikheev has drawn up a bill which prohibits videogames, which spread war propaganda, national and religious hatred and strife and introduces fines for distribution of pro-Nazi games.
 He said:

-will have to mark their content, warning children and their parents of potentially harmful media.
-This includes media which uses special tricks in order to affect the subconscious, causing disorders of moral, spiritual and psychological development.
-The
+websites will have to mark their content, warning children and their parents of potentially harmful media.
+This includes media which uses special tricks in order to affect the subconscious, causing disorders of moral, spiritual and psychological

 Russia's government has escalated its use of its Internet censorship law to target news sites, bloggers, and politicians under the slimmest excuse of preventing unauthorized protests and enforcing house arrest regulations.
 The country's ISPs have